Tag Archives: abstract

 The Magic Formula for a Case for Support

 The way the magic formula works is that it creates the case for support as a series of layers.
 Each layer takes care of some of the needs of the very different groups of readers that matter.
 The readers that matter are those who participate in the funding decision.
+Remember, the case for support is the document that either convinces a grants committee to award you a grant, or doesn’t.

 Who are the Readers that Matter?